top of page

 The IKN Authority is vested with special authorities on administering central and regional governmental matters in preparation, establishment, relocation, and management of IKN.
 These special authorities also include, among others, authority in granting investment permit, ease of business, as well as providing special facilities to the parties who support the financing in preparation, establishment, migration of IKN, as well as development of IKN and Partner Regions of IKN.
 To implement its special authorities, the IKN Authority shall stipulate regulation of Head of IKN Authority on the norm, standard, procedure, and criteria of preparation, establishment, relocation, and management of IKN.

 The activities of preparation, establishment, relocation, and management of IKN are coordinated and conducted by the IKN Authority by taking into consideration the Master Plan of IKN.
 To support such activities, the support from the ministries/institutions might be required in conformity with its duties and functions, which might also include financing which are required for preparation, establishment, relocation, and management of IKN deriving from ABPN through the ministries/institutions expenses scheme.
-The State Property (BMN) resulted from the ministries/institutions on preparation, establishment, relocation, and management of IKN can be handed over to the IKN Authority except stated otherwise by the Ministry of Finance.
+The State Property (BMN) resulted from the ministries/institutions on preparation, establishment, relocation, and management of IKN can be handed over to the IKN Authority except stated otherwise by the MoF.

 Investment Opportunities in IKN